26JATIN/SecureOTP/README.md

-# Gmail OTP Extractor for Android
+# SecureOTP - Universal OTP Extractor for Android

-A smart Android utility app built with Kotlin that automatically detects, extracts, and copies OTP codes from Gmail **notifications** to your clipboard instantly.
+A smart, battery-efficient Android utility app built with Kotlin that automatically detects, extracts, and copies OTP codes from **ANY app notifications** - SMS, Email, Banking apps, Social media, and more - to your clipboard instantly.

-## Features
+## ✨ Features

+### 🌐 Universal App Support
+- **SMS Messages**: Auto-extracts OTPs from all messaging apps
+- **Email**: Gmail, Outlook, Yahoo Mail, ProtonMail, and more
+- **Banking Apps**: All major banks and fintech apps
+- **Social Media**: WhatsApp, Instagram, Facebook, Twitter, Telegram
+- **Payment Apps**: PayPal, Paytm, PhonePe, Google Pay, and more
+- **Any App**: Works with any app that sends OTP notifications!

+### 🎯 Smart Detection
-✨ **Smart OTP Detection**: Intelligently identifies OTP codes even when notifications contain multiple numbers (e.g., phone numbers)
+- Intelligently identifies OTP codes even when notifications contain multiple numbers

-� **Works Offline**: No internet required - monitors Gmail notifications locally

-🔋 **Battery Efficient**: Uses NotificationListenerService - no polling or API calls

-📧 **Multi-Account Support**: Works with all Gmail accounts on your device automatically

-📋 **Auto-Copy**: Automatically copies detected OTPs to your clipboard

-🔒 **Privacy-Focused**: All processing happens locally on your device

-⚡ **Instant Detection**: Extracts OTP as soon as notification arrives
+- Filters out phone numbers, dates, and tracking numbers
+- Context-aware pattern matching for maximum accuracy

-🎯 **Context-Aware**: Understands various OTP formats:
+- Supports various OTP formats:
   - "OTP for 2310990533 is 4279" → Copies `4279`
   - "Your verification code: 123456"
+  - "Use code 5678 to login"
-- "Password is 5678"
+  - "Authentication code is 9012"
-- And many more patterns
+  - And many more patterns!

+### 🔋 Battery Optimized
+- Efficient background processing with minimal battery impact
+- Smart wake lock usage (max 3 seconds per notification)
+- Uses coroutines for non-blocking operations
+- No polling, no API calls, no 24/7 background services
+- Hardware accelerated for smooth performance

+### 🔒 Privacy & Security
+- **100% Local Processing**: All OTP extraction happens on your device
+- **No Internet Required**: Works completely offline
+- **No Data Collection**: Zero data sent to servers
+- **Open Source**: Fully transparent code you can audit
+- **No Permissions Abuse**: Only uses NotificationListenerService

+### ⚡ Performance
+- Instant OTP detection as notifications arrive
+- Auto-copy to clipboard - ready to paste immediately
+- Minimal memory footprint
+- Optimized for low-end devices

 ## Requirements

 - Android 8.0 (API 26) or higher
-- Gmail app installed
 - No internet connection needed
-- No Google account setup required
+- No account setup required
+- Works with all apps that send notifications

 ## Setup Instructions